alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 >
 >(p.52)

->We need to do as little work as possible to deliver the best pos- sible product by our delivery date...and we need to do that work as soundly as we can afford.
+>We need to do as little work as possible to deliver the best possible product by our delivery date...and we need to do that work as soundly as we can afford.
 >
 >(p.
 53)